Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 I'm really honoured to have received a nomination for the CD Foundation's *Continuous Enthusiast Award*.

-> I am honored to nominate [Steve Fenton](https://cd.foundation/blog/2024/07/22/continuous-spotlight-meet-steve-fenton/) for the Continuous Enthusiast Award.
+> I am honoured to nominate [Steve Fenton](https://cd.foundation/blog/2024/07/22/continuous-spotlight-meet-steve-fenton/) for the Continuous Enthusiast Award.
 He has written a few blog posts about the State of CI/CD Report over the years, including "[The Journey of DevOps Tooling Adoption](https://cd.foundation/blog/2024/04/16/state-cicd-devops-tooling-adoption/)" in 2024, was part of the [Techstrong panel](https://techstrong.tv/videos/cd-pipeline/navigating-the-ci-cd-frontier-insights-from-the-2024-state-of-continuous-integration-and-continuous-delivery-ci-cd-report-the-cd-pipeline-show-ep-12) about the State of CI/CD Report, and was on the Program Committee for the [CD Mini Summit 2024](https://cd.foundation/cd-mini-summit-vienna/).

 [See all the nominees on CDF GitHub](https://github.com/cdfoundation/foundation/issues/460#issuecomment-2821565195)